IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   (REF_WND_OVERHEAD_MAX + REF_WND_OVERHEAD_MIN)*max(0.0,(0.1-s_rtt_std_dev)/0.1)
 ~~~

-s_rtt_std_dev = calulated as the standard deviation of s_rtt normalized to VIRTUAL_RTT to get an equal restriction to absolute variations in RTT regardless the min RTT is low or high.
+s_rtt_std_dev is calulated as the standard deviation of s_rtt normalized to VIRTUAL_RTT to get an equal restriction of bytes in flight to absolute variations in RTT regardless the min RTT is low or high.

 ### Calculate Frame Size